Worli Fort, Mahim Fort and Bandra Fort - guarding Mahim Bay

 This sign on the ramparts of the fort juxtapose well with the view of the “End” of the seal link at Bandra

-Another quite redundant sign on the wall recommends those inspired to take a better look against taking any action detrimental to their life
+Another quite redundant sign on the wall recommends those inspired to take a better look as opposed to taking any action detrimental to their life

-These three forts, combined with Sion Fort, Riwa fort (that I’m yet to visit) and ending in Sewri Fort can form a nice cycling route of just about 25 kilometers, and can cover the entire list of coastal forts of the erstwhile Bombay Island.
+These three forts, combined with Sion Fort, Riwa fort and ending in Sewri Fort can form a nice cycling route of just about 25 kilometers, and can cover the entire list of coastal forts of the erstwhile Bombay Island.